-- Provide a larger relative increase in earnings for low income students.
-In Puerto Rico, the earnings premium (difference in earnings between college and high school graduates) for low-income students is a 67% increase, higher than the 43% increase among institutions in the 50 states and DC. - Enroll a larger percentage of low income students.
-About 77% of students enrolled at institutions in Puerto Rico are Pell-Grant recipients compared to 32% at institutions in the mainland.
+- 1. Provide a larger relative increase in earnings for low income students.
+In Puerto Rico, the earnings premium (difference in earnings between college and high school graduates) for low-income students is a 67% increase, higher than the 43% increase among institutions in the 50 states and DC. - U.S. Mainland 32% Puerto Rico 77%